Can Guinea Pigs Eat Spinach? (How Much is Safe?)

 Oxalates can slow down the absorption of calcium and other nutrients, which baby guinea pigs need for proper growth.

-The best fresh foods to offer your baby guinea pig include kale, parsley, and bell peppers, as these provide a high source of Vitamin C without the oxalic acid.
+The best fresh foods to offer your baby guinea pig include kale, parsley, and dandelions, as these provide a high source of Vitamin C without as much oxalic acid.
 You can also find more high Vitamin C foods in this list.

 How to Prepare and Feed Spinach to Your Guinea Pig